 - To enhance project governance, we help clients define an operating model covering all dimensions of capital expenditure—from technical processes to mind-sets and behaviors—and manage small projects as rigorously as large ones in order to capture savings of 20 to 30 percent.

 With the price of oil recovering, many oil and gas companies worldwide are launching new capital projects in pursuit of growth.
-But because many projects now are competing with renewables, success will require keeping costs down and maintaining timetables better than in the past.
+Because many projects now are competing with renewables, success will require keeping costs down and maintaining timetables better than in the past.

 But simply copying such practices won’t be sufficient because Oil and Gas projects are unusual in some important respects.
-In particular, no Oil and Gas project is the same as the one that preceded it, and lead times varies.
+In particular, no Oil and Gas project is the same as the one that preceded it and lead times varies.
 Moreover, team personnel often change with the project.
-Consequently, each new project brings a new set of challenges and a new learning curve, thus limiting the potential for boosting performance.
+Each new project brings a new set of challenges and a new learning curve, thus limiting the potential for boosting performance.

-As more typical installations and technologies become more commoditized, OIL AND GAS players that don’t revamp their approach to capital projects now may be forced into ever more technically specialized—and often costlier—projects.
+As more typical installations and technologies become more commoditized, OIL AND GAS players that don’t revamp their approach to capital projects now may be forced into ever more technically specialized, and often more costly, projects.
 The potential benefits could be worth billions.

 Ways to improve project delivery

-OIL AND GAS companies can draw on a wide variety of management practices and technologies to improve capital-project performance.
-In our view, four are especially promising: PPM, automation and digital technologies, advanced analytics, and agile ways of working.
+OIL AND GAS companies can draw on a wide variety of management practices and technologies to improve capital project performance.
+In our opinion, four are especially promising: PPM, automation and digital technologies, advanced analytics, and agile ways of working.

 Handover to operations is the most important task ever.
-It’s like you are handing over a plane to the pilot and the crew.
-After construction is completed, the project manager will hand over the site to the operations team.
-In addition to as-built drawings, the maintenance, planning and optimal people required on the operations team.
+It is as if you are handing over a plane to the pilot and his crew.
+After construction is completed, the project manager will deliver the following information to the operations team: as-built drawings, equipment spec sheets, equipment drawings, maintenance documents, and all other necessary documents.